NonPossum/ConsoleAsm/README.md

 **Examples:** Loop based on eflag register state.
 Memory addressing with malloc and with stack frame.
 <img  align="left" src="https://github.com/DeVianney/ConsoleAsm/blob/main/img/0.png">

+**Warnings:** For 'reasons' from ebp always is taking base address and ret only marks when loop must end.

 **Provided Functions**:
 `$val` - Show decimal value of registers or memory segment.
 `$hval` - Show hex value of registers or memory segment.